Population size ignored in allocation of COVID jabs to states

 Delhi remains the only non-BJP ruled territory to have received more than 50 doses (61 doses) of vaccines per hundred persons as of June 2021.

-The Union Territory of Lakshdweep (ruled by BJP) has received the highest i.e. 141 doses of vaccines per hundred persons.
+The Union Territory of Lakshadweep has received the highest i.e. 141 doses of vaccines per hundred persons.
 The ideal number would be 200 doses per 100 persons since each person is expected to get two doses to complete the vaccination.
-Lakshdweep is followed by Ladakh and Sikkim that have received 111 and 99 doses per hundred persons, respectively.
+Lakshadweep is followed by Ladakh and Sikkim that have received 111 and 99 doses per hundred persons, respectively.
 Other BJP-ruled states that got more than 50 doses per hundred persons include Tripura, Goa, Mizoram and Andaman & Nicobar Islands, according to data.

 Delhi stands 9th in the list with 61 doses per hundred persons.
 It is again followed by six BJP-ruled states namely Chandigarh, Himachal Pradesh, Arunachal Pradesh, Puducherry, Uttarakhand and Gujarat.
 These states have received 43 to 60 doses.
 All the other non-BJP ruled states have received less than 43 doses per hundred persons.
 Uttar Pradesh, also a state ruled by the BJP, and a big state by all standards has got just 16 doses per hundred.